Mayor’s ceremonial accoutrements

-The keys symbolise the ownership of Sutton by the Abbey of Chertsey at the time of the Domesday survey, while the Popinjay is from the arms of the Lumleys, former lords of the manor in Cheam.
+The keys symbolise the ownership of Sutton by the Abbey of Chertsey at the time of the Domesday survey.
+The Popinjay is from the arms of the Lumleys, former lords of the manor in Cheam.
 The black cross represents the See of Canterbury, which held Cheam from the time of Canute.

-The base of the shield incorporates the shield of the Borough of Beddington and Wallington - with a Hannibal airliner to symbolise Croydon Airport.
+The base of the shield incorporates the shield of the Borough of Beddington and Wallington.
+It includes a Hannibal airliner to symbolise Croydon Airport.

 Carshalton is represented in the chevron, with heraldic depictions of the ponds and oak trees.
 The double tailed lion and black greyhound are from the arms of former lords of the manor of Stone Court.
 The Borough's motto also incorporates elements from the earlier authorities.
 The motto - per adua in fide servite Deo - means: through difficulties serve God in faith.